 + Effective in close range combat.
 More offense oriented. - Lower damage output.
 Low ammo reserves.
 Difficult to use.

-+ Allows for “tagging” of enemies and causing them to take mini-crits. - Cannot headshot targets, making it difficult to kill beefier classes.
++ Allows for “tagging” of enemies and causing them to take mini-crits.
+Can now extinguish teammates on full scoped shots. - Does not deal headshot crit damage, making it difficult to kill beefier classes alone.

 This is more for those who are confident in their ability to get headshots.
 The Bazaar Bargain normally starts with a 50% charge penalty when scoping.
 However, upon scoring a headshot kill, you will gain a boost to your charge time.
 You'll break even with at 2 headshots, while the bonus caps at 6, ending with a 100% overall faster charge increase, essentially half the charge time of the default rifle.
 Originally the weapon was taxed with a much heavier penalty for missed shots, but has been significantly reworked to the current version to be more accessible.
 The Bazaar Bargain still relies on the player to consistently get headshot kills in order to bring out its full potential, as well as staying alive to take advantage of it, as the counter resets on death.

 + Accumulated headshots can allow for a significantly faster charge time while scoped. - All accumulated headshots are lost upon death.
 Low base charge level at no headshots.

 This Machina is a bit of a controversial weapon.
 When firing a fully charged shot, the Machina not only gets a damage boost, but it also gains the ability to pierce enemies, damaging multiple targets in a line.
 This makes it very handy for situations where opposing team members are bunched up, such as the payload cart.
 Even without the pierce, the damage boost allows one to take out targets much easier, particularly Medics.
 However, these perks only activate on a fully charged shot, meaning you’ll need to stay scoped in order to get the benefits.